zoxpx/pxdocs/content/key-management/ibm-key-protect/_index.md

 EOF
 ```

-##### Step 2b: Edit the Portworx Daemonset
+##### Step 2b: Edit the Portworx DaemonSet

-Edit the Portworx daemonset `secret_type` field to `ibm-kp`, so that all the new Portworx nodes will also start using IBM Key Protect.
+Edit the Portworx DaemonSet `secret_type` field to `ibm-kp`, so that all the new Portworx nodes will also start using IBM Key Protect.

 ```text
 kubectl edit daemonset portworx -n kube-system